Monday, August 3, 2020

 "As for your male and female slaves whom you may have—you may acquire male and female slaves from the pagan nations that are around you."
 (Leviticus 25:44)

-The Apostle Paul exhorted slaves to obey their masters, not because he approved the institution of slavery, but that it was a means of serving God.
-Christianity is not a political movement designated to defeat government, but addresses the sinful condition of the human heart.
-We change the culture by converting souls to Christ.
+The Apostle Paul encouraged slaves to obey their masters, not as an endorsement of slavery, but as a means of serving God within their given circumstances.
+Christianity, at its core, is not a political movement aimed at overthrowing governments but a transformative faith addressing the sinful condition of the human heart.
+The true change in culture comes through the conversion of souls to Christ.

 Thursday, July 30, 2020